Review of top quark mass measurements in CMS: Conceptual and experimental aspects of top quark mass measurements

 \cmsParagraph{Top quark \pt} In the context of \Run1 analyses, it was observed that the \pt spectra of top quarks in data are considerably softer than predicted by the then available NLO MC generators.
 While the central MC prediction was not altered, an additional uncertainty was introduced to cover this difference, derived from the ratio of data to NLO MC prediction.
 In Fig.~\ref{fig:Run1Run2TopPt}, this ratio is shown for 2015 data and \POWHEGPYTHIAEight simulation used in early \Run2, in dilepton and lepton+jets~\cite{CMS:2016oae} events.
 To evaluate the systematic uncertainty, the fitted exponential function $\exp (0.0615-0.0005\pt)$ is applied to \pt of each top quark at the parton level.
-Also shown is the top quark \pt measurement using 13\TeV data recorded in 2016~\cite{CMS:2018htd}, compared to the predictions of the generator setups used in \Run1, early \Run2, and \Run2 legacy samples with ME scale, ME-PS matching, and ISR/FSR uncertainties.
+The NNLO QCD + NLO EW prediction~\cite{Czakon:2017wor} agrees better with the measured data, as exemplified by the flatter fitted ratio of $\exp (0.0389-0.0003\pt)$.
+Also shown is the top quark \pt measurement at the particle level using 13\TeV data recorded in 2016~\cite{CMS:2018htd}, compared to the predictions of the generator setups used in \Run1, early \Run2, and \Run2 legacy samples with ME scale, ME-PS matching, and ISR/FSR uncertainties.
 The \Run2 \POWHEG simulation shows an improved agreement with the data.

 {\tolerance=800 \cmsParagraph{Underlying event} For the simulations used in CMS \Run1 measurements, the \PYTHIASix Z2 tune~\cite{CMS:2011qzf} was employed.
 This tune is obtained by fitting 900\GeV and 7\TeV CMS UE data and is based on the CTEQ6L PDF set and uses \pt-ordered showers.
 The variations for the Z2 tune have not been provided, therefore corresponding UE uncertainties are estimated by comparing the Perugia 2011 (P11) tune to the P11 mpiHi, and P11 Tevatron tunes~\cite{Skands:2010ak}.
 The Perugia Tevatron tunes family is derived using hadronic \PZ boson decays at LEP, Tevatron minimum bias (MB) data taken at \sqrtseq{0.63}, Tevatron MB and Drell--Yan data at 1.8\TeV and 1.96\TeV, and SPS MB data taken at 0.2, 0.546, and 0.9\TeV.
 As in the Z2 tune, it is based on \pt-ordered showers.
 The Perugia tunes and their corresponding variations were updated in 2011~\cite{Skands:2010ak} to use the same value of \LQCD for both ISR and FSR in the shower and to take into account the early 0.9 and 7\TeV LHC MB and UE data.
 With this update, a variant, called P11 mpiHi, with MPI that also uses the same \LQCD used for ISR and FSR is also provided. }